Wednesday, February 10, 2010

 Done!

-9. So now the last command for decomposition: Enter "viewimgfs imgfs_raw_data.bin > viewimgfs-output.txt" (no qoutes) on the commandline and press enter.
+Again mind that the examples above are not originating from an E72/E4000 (WM6) but from an HTC Tornado (WM5), so your filesizes and addresses will be drastically different. - So now the last command for decomposition: Enter "viewimgfs imgfs_raw_data.bin > viewimgfs-output.txt" (no qoutes) on the commandline and press enter.
 As the command output is redirected into a file (using > filename) you will see nothing - but after a minute or so the command prompt returns.
 You can now examine the file "viewimgfs-output.txt" for errors (there should be none).

 The command has created a new directory below the current - called DUMP.
 Within this directory you find all files and modules that have been part of the ROM filesystem.
 You will notice that some files are just there like in the \windows directory of your device and others are decomposed in own directories.
 I am not expert enought to tell details here - consult the various discussions abuot ROM cooking at XDA Developers.

-10. The toolset contains also powerful tools to reassemble an imgfs and reconstruct an item to dump back to ROM.
+Mind that often the reconstructed *.dll or *.exe in the module directories cannot directly replace their ROM counterparts. - The toolset contains also powerful tools to reassemble an imgfs and reconstruct an item to dump back to ROM.
 For me there are still too many things I don't understand - so I stop here describing anything more.
 Look up yourself at the referenced sources.

-• What do the other partitions of the filesystem contain?
+- What do the other partitions of the filesystem contain?

-• How are the partitions of the filesystem depending on each other?
+- How are the partitions of the filesystem depending on each other?

-• What is in the part of the ROM dump before the actual imgfs?
+- What is in the part of the ROM dump before the actual imgfs?

-Here I suspect the boot-image and the Radio ROM - but this needs to be confirmed still.
+Here I suspect the boot-image and the Radio ROM - but this needs to be confirmed still. - Can the imgfs be cut down to use only the size of the actual (compressed) content?

 In my case the dumped ROM contains only FF starting from address 0x3569250 until the end at 0x4d0bfff - this makes roughly 24 MB of wasted space that was surely intended to hold other ROM options like localizations and programs.
 Would be good to get that as normal device installation memory.